xpqz/dyalog-docs/README.md

 If you want to contribute content to Dyalog's documentation, see the file [CONTRIBUTE.md](CONTRIBUTE.md) for an outline of the process we use.

+Please consult the (Dyalog Documentation Guidelines](https://dyalog.github.io/documentation-guidelines) for the style and language conventions we adopt.

 ## Organisation

 This is a mkdocs _monorepo_, using the Spotify [monorepo](https://github.com/backstage/mkdocs-monorepo-plugin) plugin.
 The top-level site is defined by the file `mkdocs.yml` in the root, and the `docs/` directory.
 The other directories are the respective sub-sites included in the `nav` section in `mkdocs.yml`, currently: